In-person & virtual

 Here’s what we’ll do together

-Therapy for anxiety that helps you build the trust that in yourself you can be uncomfortable and still be okay.
+Therapy for anxiety that helps build real trust in yourself, knowing you can be uncomfortable and still be okay.

 Listen, anxiety therapy can be HARD.
 You’ll be asked to sit in your discomfort and face the stuff that usually sends you into overthinking, panic, or avoidance.
-But with gentle support beside you, you’ll learn how to stay present in those moments when your brain wants to run, and teach your body that discomfort doesn’t have to equal danger… ya know, that the scary thing doesn’t have to feel so scary.
+But with gentle support beside you, you’ll learn how to stay present in those moments when your brain wants to run, and teach your body that discomfort doesn’t have to mean danger…that the scary thing doesn’t have to feel so scary.

 We’ll use mindfulness and grounding skills in a way that actually works in real life and feels approachable, not just breathing exercises or meditation every time you start to feel a little uncomfortable.
 You’ll learn how to slow down, notice what’s happening in your body, and ride out emotions without spiraling or shutting down.